+will be no change in land use for compliance with NEPA.
 Applicants are encouraged to begin their NEPA process at the same time the BIA sends out the impact notification letters.
 The NEPA process begins with the publication in the Federal Register of a "Notice of Intent" to conduct an EA or EIS.
 Most of the non-gaming applicants conduct an EA.

 In addition, an applicant must conduct a hazardous materials survey.
-This survey alerts the applicant and the BIA to any environmental hazards associated with the land that might conflict with the project's use or make the land undesirable tion to determine whether there are any liens, encumbrances, or other clouds on the title that make the land unmarketable.
+This survey alerts the applicant and the BIA to any environmental hazards associated with the land that might conflict with the project's use or make the land undesirable.

 For on-reservation applications, the Regional Office or Agency Superintendent makes the final determination of whether to approve the acquisition.
-For off-reservation non-gaming acquisitions, the Regional Offices send the recommended deciwhen the BIA approves the fee-to-trust application, it conducts a title examina-
+For off-reservation non-gaming acquisitions, the Regional Offices send the recommended decisions on the applications to the Central Office in Washington, D.C., for review.
+When the BIA approves the fee-to-trust application, it conducts a title examina-